County Pond and Habitat Management Contacts

 Who can help?

 Division of Fish and Wildlife, District Wildlife Biologists are professional wildlife biologists that help private landowners improve their properties for wildlife.
 District Biologists can help landowners create a wildlife management plan, plan wildlife habitat restoration projects, and find state and federal cost-share program fit landowners' needs.
-District biologists also administer several DNR cost-share program like the Wildlife Habitat Cost-Share Program, Grasslands for Gamebirds & Songbirds, the Access Program Providing Land Enhancements (APPLE) program.
+District biologists also administer several DNR cost-share programs like the Wildlife Habitat Cost-Share Program, Grasslands for Gamebirds & Songbirds, the Indiana Private Land Access Program (IPLA).

 Purdue Extension, Ag. and Natural Resources County Educators work in all 92 counties of Indiana to bring expertise and knowledge to the public about important agriculture and natural resource topics.
 They are the link between the public and researchers at Land Grant Universities like Purdue.

 Educators can answer questions related to a variety of pond and wildlife topics, provide additional resources, and assist landowners in contacting the appropriate professionals for their needs.
-Extension educators also provides hands-on learning opportunities like field days and workshops for landowners interested in pond and wildlife management
+Extension educators also provide hands-on learning opportunities like field days and workshops for landowners interested in pond and wildlife management. https://extension.purdue.edu/

 Private consultants can assist private landowners with pond and wildlife-related projects on their land.
 Consultants offer a range of fee-based services to landowners.
 A list of Forestry and Wildlife consultants can be found on the Find an Indiana Forester website.
 Several pond management companies can assist pond owners throughout Indiana.